talk-flow/public-usecase/eng/ai-novel.md

 # AI Novel

+## Important Notes

+**Version Requirement**: This use case requires system version 4.0.8 or higher to run properly.
+Please ensure your system version meets this requirement.

 ## Introduction
 This example demonstrates how to use the system to complete long-form content generation.
 Long-form content generation is generally limited by the system's context word count.
 Therefore, we need to leverage the Agent's divide-and-conquer capabilities to complete it in segments.
 This example demonstrates how to complete coherent long-form content by decomposing complex long-form creation tasks into manageable chapters, achieving intelligent content generation.